 Dr. Mark Hyman adequately sums up the importance of glutathione synthesization: Glutathione :The Master of All Antioxidants — “It’s the most important molecule we need to stay healthy & to prevent disease.
 It’s the secret to prevent aging, cancer, heart disease, dementia & more, & necessary to treat everything from autism to Alzheimer’s disease.
 The secret of its power is the SULFUR (SH) chemical groups it contains.
 Sulfur is a sticky, smelly molecule.
 It acts like fly paper & all the bad things in the body stick onto it, including free radicals & toxins like mercury and other heavy metals.
 Normally glutathione is recycled in the body — except when the toxic load becomes too great.
 This explains why we are in such health trouble & should consume more sulfur rich foods to support the body in healing and repair.”

-Sulfur Rich Foods
+Top Sulfur Rich Foods

 Sulfur is readily available in protein foods such as meats, fish, poultry, eggs, milk, and legumes.
-Egg yolks are one of the better sources of sulfur.
+Egg yolks are one of the better sulfur rich foods.
 Other foods that contain this somewhat stinky mineral are onions, garlic, cabbage, Brussels sprouts, turnips, nuts, kale, lettuce, kelp and other seaweed, and raspberries.
 Complete vegetarians (those who eat no eggs or milk) and people on low-protein diets may have difficulty in getting proper amounts of sulfur.
 It is important to note that the resulting sulfur deficiency is difficult to differentiate clinically from protein deficiency, which is of much greater concern.
 Also, please make sure that the meat and dairy that you consume is grass-fed/pastured and that vegetables and fruits are organic or locally grown using organic standards.

 It is interesting that only two of the 20 amino acids normally present in foods contain sulfur: Methionine (must be supplied by diet) and Cysteine (requires dietary sulfur for the body to synthesize).
 Neither of these are stored in your body.
 Rather, “any dietary excess is readily oxidized to sulphate, excreted in the urine (or reabsorbed depending on dietary levels) or stored in the form of glutathione (GSH),” according to the researchers.
 (Glutathione is comprised of three amino acids: cysteine, glutamate, and glycine, and is your body’s most potent antioxidant, which also keeps all other antioxidants performing at peak levels.)